LOGISTICS MARKET STUDY

 Regional logistics players are becoming more sophisticated and integrated

 While FedEx and UPS continue to grow and optimize their networks, regional courier and LTL (less than a truckload) shippers are doing the same.
-Regional companies like Dicom (Eastern Connection), LaserShip, GSO, OnTrac and even Pitt Ohio once exclusively dealt with their own geographies.
+Regional companies like Dicom (Eastern Connection), LaserShip, GSO, OnTrac and even Pitt Ohio once exclusively dealt within their own geographies.
 Now, those regional players are transporting parcels and freight that originate with another carrier.
 This model is not completely unlike the US Postal Service delivering packages the final mile for FedEx or UPS.

 The regional advantage